danknights/mice5035/tutorials/01_preprocessing/README.md

 # print the current working directory
 pwd

-# change to your course directory if you are not already there.
+# change to your home directory if you are not already there.
+# Entering "cd" on its own will always take you home
-cd /home/mice5035/yourusername
+cd

 # change into course repository directory that you cloned from git (above).
 # the change to this tutorial directory